Electric-Coin-Company/tfl-book/src/design/crosslink/notes-on-snap-and-chat.md

 We claim that, while this may be a reasonable assumption to make for parts of the security analysis, in practice we should always require any adversary to do the relevant amount of Proof‑of‑Work to construct block headers that are plausibly confirmed.
 This is useful even though we cannot require, for every possible attack, that it had those headers at the time they should originally have appeared.
 ```

-## Enforcing Finalization Availability and Safety Mode
+## Enforcing Finalization Availability and Stalled Mode

-The following idea for enforcing finalization availability *and* a bound on the finality gap was originally conceived before I had switched to advocating the Safety Mode approach.
-It's simpler to explain first in that variant; bear with me.
+The following idea for enforcing finalization availability *and* a bound on the finality gap was originally conceived before we had switched to advocating the Stalled Mode approach.
+It’s simpler to explain first in that variant.

 Suppose that for an <span style="white-space: nowrap">$L$-block availability bound,</span> we required each block header to include the information necessary for a node to finalize to <span style="white-space: nowrap">$L$ blocks back.</span> This would automatically enforce a chain stall after the availability bound without any further explicit check, because it would be impossible to produce a block after the bound.

-Note that if full nodes have access to the BFT chain, knowing $\textsf{final-bft}(H)$ is sufficient to tell whether the correct version of any given BFT block in $\textsf{final-bft}(H)$'s ancestor chain has been obtained.
+Note that if full nodes have access to the BFT chain, knowing $\LF(H)$ is sufficient to tell whether the correct version of any given BFT block in $\LF(H)$’s ancestor chain has been obtained.

 Suppose that the finality gap bound is <span style="white-space: nowrap">$L$ blocks.</span> Having already defined $\finalitydepth$, the necessary $\Pi_{\lc}$ consensus rule is attractively simple: